melodyloveless/creativeCoding_fall2026/README.md

 - [See our course folder](https://drive.google.com/drive/folders/10cq8veXYD6fe2KAWvTfcEm7txt75ndPe?usp=drive_link){:target="_blank"} for course materials like slides, notes, and reading materials.
 - Your coding assignments should be submitted via your personal GitHub account.
 - Your writing assignments should be submitted via Brightspace.
-- Sign up for an office hour if you want additional help or to talk about your grade.
-If you want to meet IRL, ask to talk to me after class or send me an email.
+- [Sign up for a remote office hour]((https://calendar.app.google/SPedrxtkC9Rrss7g6){:target="_blank"}) if you want additional help or to talk about your grade.
+If you want to meet in-person, ask to talk to me after class or send me an email.

 ---